software-allies/cap-authentication/README.md

 ```
 ---

-## Auth0 Authentication Module
-In order to use this module we will not need any external dependency just import the module in our `app.module.ts`.
-Previously we must have configured our auth0 service and have the credentials that we will indicate next.

----

-### **Implementation into a module**
+## Implementation into a module

-To use this module go-to the app module and into the sections' import and put the Authentication Module.
+To use this module go to the app module and into the section's import and put the Authentication Module.
 ```
-import { AuthenticationAuth0Module } from 'cap-authorization'
+import { AuthenticationAuth0Module } from 'cap-authentication'
 ```
 ---
 into the import section